ReDI-School/intermediate-java/lesson8/index.md

 features of another class.
 The class or classes inherited from are called superclasses, or ancestors.
 The inheriting classes are called subclasses, or descendents.
 Inheritance is indicated using the keyword `extends`.

-- **Child/Sub/descendant Class:** The class that extends the features of another class is known as child class, sub class or derived class.
+- **Sub Class:** The class that extends the features of another class is known as child class, sub class, descending class or derived class.

-- **Parent/Base/Super/Ancestor Class:** The class whose properties and functionalities are used(inherited) by another class is known as parent class, super class or Base class.
+- **Parent Class:** The class whose properties and functionalities are used(inherited) by another class is known as super class, ancestor class or Base class.

 Suppose we need to write a program that deals with the **area and perimeter of geometric shapes** such as rectangles and circles, and possibly other shapes as well.
 We will design these classes, exploring the possibly hierarchies between